flaghunters/Extra-Flags-for-4chan/README.md

 1. Download GreaseMonkey for Firefox (Restart after installation)  or TamperMonkey for Chrome [(Video guide)](https://raw.githubusercontent.com/flaghunters/Extra-Flags-for-int-/master/misc/chrome-install.webm).
 2. Install this: [Extra Flags for int.user.js](https://github.com/flaghunters/Extra-Flags-for-int-/raw/master/Extra%20Flags%20for%20int.user.js)
+3. Set your region to one of the following [flags](https://github.com/flaghunters/Extra-Flags-for-int-/tree/master/flegs) (Your flag not there?
+Create an issue on the right!)
 3. Reload the page
 4. Post from QR (top form does not work)